AndikaDzul/AndikaDzul/README.md

-- 👋 Hi, I’m @AndikaDzul
-hi!
-My name is Andika, often called Emul.
+- 👋 Hi, My name is Andika, often called Emul.
 The school at SMKN 1 Cianjur wants to learn more about programming.

 <!---